Rellotscrewdriver/Digital-Measurement-Calculator/CONTRIBUTING.md

 3. Capitalize the subject line
 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line (it's like you're ordering the program to do something (e.g. "Don't create temporary substrings")
-6. Wrap the body at 72 characters
-7. Use the body to explain what and why vs. how
+6. Use the body to explain what and why vs. how
-8. If commit fixes a reported issue, mention it in the message body (e.g. `Closes #4.`)
+7. If commit fixes a reported issue, mention it in the message body (e.g. `Closes #4.`)

 ## 9. Not covered above

 If something isn't covered above, just follow the same style the file you are editing has.
 *This guide is not exhaustive and the style for a particular piece of code not specified here will be determined by project members on code review.*
-Credits to qbit_torrent's code guildlines (link to qbit_torrents repo)
+Credits to qbit_torrent's code guildlines https://github.com/qbittorrent/qBittorrent